jeffpar/pcjs.v1/disks/pc/dos/microsoft/4.00/README.md

 Vital Statistics
 ---

-MS-DOS 4.00 was released in October, 1988.
+MS-DOS 4.00 was released in October 1988.
 The contents of the six 360Kb distribution diskettes are shown below.

-***DISK 1***
+### Directory of MS-DOS 4.00 (Disk 1)

 	 Volume in drive A has no label
 	 Volume Serial Number is 1456-15F4